 As the mayor said, it is not the biggest, but it is for sure the nicest pump track in the region.
 Its location is unique – You don’t always get a chance to build a pump track in a well-known tourist destination, right next to the lake.
-So here we go, an all-rounder that suites them all.
+So here we go, an all-rounder that suits them all.
 We have even planned a higher berm (1,4 m) on two sides of the pump track which is a convenient object for advanced users to have even more fun.

 Placed in the very being of the town of Tosno.
 The pump track is part of a modern Urban park, where you can find everything you need to make your free time as active as possible.

-This pump track is connected with a skate park to serve an even wider range of users.
+This pump track is connected to a skate park to serve an even wider range of users.
 In addition to this one, we have also added a jump line, to bring even more fun to the already well-planned sports area.

 Our first pump track project in Hungary was built last year in the municipality of Pápa.
-With this pump track, we have added value to the already existing recreation zone and give people another way to be and stay active.
+With this pump track, we have added value to the already existing recreation zone and given people another way to be and stay active.

-To brought the action to the people in Skopje, with placing two pump tracks – a smaller one for kids and beginners, and a larger one for more experienced users.
+To bring the action to the people in Skopje, with placing two pump tracks – a smaller one for kids and beginners, and a larger one for more experienced users.
 Skopje was our first location to build a pump track in North Macedonia and this was also a reason to place an all-round pump track, to make it accessible for beginners, and still enough interesting for more demanding users.

-Project in Skopje has shown great success and interest among various users of all ages.
+The project in Skopje has shown great success and interest among various users of all ages.
 This is the reason we decided to build another all-rounder in North Macedonia, this time in the municipality of Veles.